micropolimi/MAPPI/README.md

 ## 🖥️ Software Installation
 The control software for MAPPI is based on [Scope Foundry].
 To set up the python environment and install the software:
 1. Follow the [Scope Foundry installation] guidelines.
-2. Download or clone the [APPI code], which runs cameras, LEDs, and controls triggers with a dedicated [App].
+2. Download or clone the [MAPPI code], which runs cameras, LEDs, and controls triggers with a dedicated [App].

 ---

 ## ⚙️ Software Usage
 By running the *plant_app* script, a new window appears on the screen, allowing control of the MAPPI system.
-All acquisition parameters can be configured through the *Console* widget, located above the canvas.
-A detailed description of the options offered by the *Console* is provided below.
+All acquisition parameters can be configured through the *PlantTimeLapseDualMeasure* widget, located above the canvas.
+A detailed description of the options offered by the *PlantTimeLapseDualMeasure* is provided below.

 <img src="https://github.com/micropolimi/APPI/raw/main/images/APPI_GUI.png">